 - If you do not meet the English proficiency requirements listed above, but believe your English to be equivalent to these levels for graduate studies at Gonzaga University due to work, education or language immersion experience, please contact your Admissions Specialist.

 - Financial Declaration Form and supporting bank statement (see Financial Status section below)

 Additional application requirements for international students:

-- An in-person or Skype interview with the Director of the respective program is required
+- An in-person or Skype interview with the Director of the respective program is often required

 Mailing address for application materials: